Posted - September 5, 2010 | Updated : April 19, 2012 | August 15, 2015

 I can't get enough of that sky.
 Here's another shot of it, peaceful and clear with Mina looking up from a bench.

 As the group turns in for the night, we have some remarkable panels that reveal the special relationship between Mina Murray and Mr. Hyde.
-A relationship that was coming to the surface during the first volume when they were infiltrating Moriarty's skyship.
+A relationship that was coming to the surface during the first League of Extraordinary Gentlemen story when they were infiltrating Moriarty's skyship.

 Let's recall the many sins of Hawley Griffin, the Invisible Man.
-From volume 1, he raped those poor girls in the Edmonton School.
+From the first story, he raped those poor girls in the Edmonton School.
 He brutally killed that constable.
 And, he was about to abandon the League to the falling skyship.
 Griffin is becoming the villain of the piece and here is his personal apex.
 He betrays the Earth to the invaders because he has come to the conclusion that England, and the Earth, has no chance.

 Mr. Griffin is not through, there will be worst things later on.